Lead Generation Hacks That Can Save You Time and Money

 Step 4: Develop a lead magnet and lead page

 The lynchpin of the lead funnel is the lead magnet.
 Also known as a lead generation offer, opt-in gift, or free download, the idea of a lead magnet is to draw prospects into your sales funnel by offering them a free content download that is meaningful, useful, and solves a problem they are trying to fix.
 For example, your lead magnet may be a pdf checklist to help them see what they’re missing (and how your product can help), it could be an ebook or white paper, a case study, or even a webinar or online course.
-Referencing your buyer personas, make sure that you’re creating a free offer that solves your customers’ problem (as it relates to your product or service).
+Referencing your buyer personas, make sure that you’re creating a free offer that solves your customers’ problems (as it relates to your product or service).

 The lead magnet should be available to download directly from an internal page on your website designed specifically for this free offer.
 This specific page is called a lead page and is necessary to ensure that you move prospects into the sales funnel.
 Do not create and advertise a lead offer that lands on your homepage.
 Your website’s homepage serves an entirely different purpose and shouldn’t be competing with whichever lead offer you may be running at any given time.

 After the prospect gives you their email address in exchange for the free download, make sure that your lead page sends them to a thank you page including information about what happens next.
 Ideally, this triggers an automated process and the new lead will immediately receive a pre-written email from you in their inbox.

 Step 5: Build your funnel and start generating leads

 Now that you have each competent in place, you are ready to begin targeted marketing that draws leads into your funnel.
 Whether you start with a more general approach to attract leads at a high level, or if you create campaign-specific funnels that target a specific persona within your target audience, the basics of a lead funnel are the same:

 - Create meaningful content to drive traffic to your lead page with a free download